johndillinger15/raincastle_blog/content/posts/2023-08-05-Running-is-simple.md

 ### Running takes you to beautiful places

 You will pass beautiful places on a run.
-Whether it's because you took a turn where you've never been before, or because there's a little lake in your town that's just beautiful, or because you planned a trail running route to a viewpoint.
+Whether it's because you took a turn where you've never been before, or because there's a little lake in your town that's just beautiful, or because you planned a [trail-running route](/peaks_project) to a viewpoint.
 Every run will have that one place that's just beautiful, you just have to embrace it.

 ### Running is good for you